 And when Travis Kalanick and a friend couldn’t get a cab in Paris one day they didn’t just complain about it, they decided to found Uber.
 The rest, as we know, is history.

 We’ve all faced situations that didn’t turn out the way we wanted.
 But not all of us have then done what these people did.

-These four examples may seem very different but they all share one thing in common.
-In all of them, the ability to turn a problem in the outer world into an opportunity came from a difference in the inner attitudes of the people facing these situations.
-You might even say that it is this inner attitude (and the ability to then find the opportunities in an apparently ‘problem’ situation) is the attitude that defines leadership.
+These four examples may seem very different but they all share one thing in common: in all of them, the ability to turn a problem in the outer world into an opportunity came from a difference in the inner attitudes of the people facing these situations.
+You might even say that it is this attitude, to look for and find the opportunities in an apparently ‘problem’ situation, is the attitude that defines leadership.

 Chapter 3 of Inner Leadership describes the benefits that come simply by looking for opportunities (whether or not we find them).
-It also describes the ten types of opportunity that exist in any ‘problem’ situation and how to find them in the situation you face now.
+It also describes how to find the ten types of opportunity that exist in any ‘problem’ situation, including the one you face now.